jet/dotnet-templates/README.md

 _Responsible for: Loading secrets and custom configuration, supplying defaults when environment variables are not set_

 Wiring up retrieval of configuration values is the most environment-dependent aspect of the wiring up of an application's interaction with its environment and/or data storage mechanisms.
 This is particularly relevant where there is variance between local (development time), testing and production deployments.
-For this reason, the retrieval of values from configuration stores or key vaults is not managed directly within the [`CmdParser` section](#module-cmdparser)
+For this reason, the retrieval of values from configuration stores or key vaults is not managed directly within the [`CommandLine` section](#module-commandline)

 The `Settings` module is responsible for the following:
 1. Feeding defaults into process-local Environment Variables, _where those are not already supplied_
-2. Encapsulating all bindings to Configuration or Secret stores (Vaults) in order that this does not have to be complected with the argument parsing or defaulting in `CmdParser`
+2. Encapsulating all bindings to Configuration or Secret stores (Vaults) in order that this does not have to be complected with the argument parsing or defaulting in `CommandLine`

 - DO (sparingly) rely on inputs from the command line to drive the lookup process
-- DONT log values (CmdParser’s Arguments wrappers should do that as applicable as part of the wireup process)
+- DONT log values (`CommandLine`’s `Arguments` wrappers should do that as applicable as part of the wireup process)
 - DONT perform redundant work to load values if they’ve already been supplied via Environment Variables

-### `module CmdParser`
+### `module CommandLine`

 _Responsible for: mapping Environment Variables and the Command Line `argv` to an `Arguments` model_

-The `CmdParser` module fulfils three roles:
+The `CommandLine` module fulfils three roles:

 1. uses [Argu](http://fsprojects.github.io/Argu/tutorial.html) to map the inputs passed via `argv` to values per argument, providing good error and/or help messages in the case of invalid inputs
 2. responsible for managing all defaulting of input values _including echoing them them such that an operator can infer the arguments in force_ without having to go look up defaults in a source control repo